codeaches/codeaches.github.io/_posts/2018-11-10-Spring Cloud-Setup Config Server to use GIT.md

 ### Import the code straight into STS and start the application as spring boot application.

-Let's update `application.properties` file of config server application with below entries.
+Update `application.properties` file of config server application with below entries.

 `src/main/resources/application.properties`